Chapter 8

 ##########

-The door creaks open again as I approach, this time fully dressed.
+The door creaks open again as I approach, fully dressed this time.
 I do not want or need a repeat of what just happened.
 I stop completely, before seeing a familiar face peek through the opening.
 Master Thesla looks surprised to see me at first, then gives me an amused look.
 "Oh my, I was wondering what was in here," she allows me to step out before peeking back in.
 "I presume you are alone?"
 I've always been fond of her deep, rich timbre.
-As well as her Dunmeri accent.
+It pairs so nicely with her Dunmeri accent, making her sound old and cultured.
 Winterhold used to have a sizable Dunmer population, larger than that of Windhelm.
 But understandably, many followed their Nord neighbors, packing up and leaving after the Great Collapse.
 Only a small handful of them chose to remain, mainly due to familial ties and family-owned businesses.
 Master Thesla's family had been among those to leave, while she stayed behind and eventually settled into the College of Winterhold.
 Having been here for a decade already, I can't see the College running smoothly without her and her alchemical knowledge.
-"I was, Master Thesla... at least, for a moment."
-I'm not sure I should tell her about the uncomfortable experience I just had with Ancano catching me in the bath house.
-And I don't need to.
-She shuts the door closed behind us, giving me a knowing smile.
+"I am... at least, I was."
+I'm not sure I should tell her about the uncomfortable experience I just had.
+Turns out, I don't need to.
+She pulls the door closed behind us, giving me a knowing smile.
 "You must have given that good-looking Thalmor quite an eyeful."

-Heat flushes to my face.
-I don't know which bothers me more, Master Thesla confirming his good looks or that she caught him peeping.
-"You mean you saw him?
+My jaw hangs open as heat flushes to my face.
+I don't know which bothers me more; Master Thesla confirming his good looks, or that she caught him peeping.
+"He's not that good-loo- I mean, you mean you saw him?
 Did you try to stop him?"
-I try not to sound as betrayed as I feel, but Master Thesla merely chuckles as she walks to the door leading to the Midden.
-A high bun accentuates her sharp facial features, highlighted with deep red striations that run vertically along the left and right side of her face, almost the same color as her eyes.
-They almost mimic my white ones, except none of them are horizontal and some of hers have small patterns within them.
+I'm mortified that my first instinct is to deny his attractiveness.
+I try not to sound as betrayed or embarrassed as I feel, but Master Thesla merely chuckles as she walks to the door leading to the Midden.
+A high bun accentuates her sharp facial features, highlighted with thick blood-red striations that run vertically along both sides of her face.
+The color matches her eyes.
+They almost mimic my white ones, except none of them are horizontal and some of hers have intricate, circular patterns within them.
 Her hair is an unusual color, a muted coral.
 I can't tell if it's been dyed it or if that's her natural color, which makes it impossible for me to tell how old she is in elven years.
 I've never thought to ask her, either.
 Her cuisine expertise, alchemical knowledge and cooking techniques speak for themselves.
-Lifetimes of knowledge, my mother would always say when I asked her to tell me more about her people, the Altmer.
+Lifetimes of knowledge, my mother would always say when I asked her to tell me more about the Altmer.
 Having the exact same ancient ancestors, the Dunmer are no different.
 But one race was cursed due to another group's follies and selfish ambitions.
 The others found themselves waking up to military dictatorship overnight, forced to fight wars and participate in conquests they never asked for.
 Both have suffered all the same.
 It was a pity it didn't unite them.

 Master Thesla shifts her attention back to me.
-"He stumbled over to the door when he noticed the steam, clearly having no idea what was behind it.
-I went in to check as soon as he took off, sprinting like a scamp out of Oblivion and redder than Red Mountain itself," she smirks, amused by my discomfort.
-"The way he bolted, I thought for sure he saw a wraith.
-It wouldn't be the first time someone left a summoned Daedra unsupervised.
+"He stumbled over to the door when he noticed the steam, he clearly didn't know what was behind it.
+The next thing I know he took off, sprinting like a scamp out of Oblivion and redder than the Red Mountain itself," she smirks, amused by my discomfort.
+"The way he bolted, I thought he saw a wraith.
+It wouldn't be the first time someone left a summoned Daedra unsupervised on College grounds.
+He headed upstairs, I'm quite certain I heard the main door open and shut.
 In any case, I suppose he won't be doing that again."
 I'm about to tell her that I hope he doesn't, and that I hope he's learned an important lesson in snooping unfamiliar grounds, when my stomach growls again.
 Much louder than it was in the bath house.
 Master Thesla chuckles again.
 "Let me guess, you haven't eaten yet?"
 I shake my head no. "I had something before I went into the Midden, but I was going to come to you for dinner after the bath house."
 She nods, heading to her alchemy station behind us.
 "Master Thesla, why do you think the Justiciar is here?"
 I follow behind her.
 She usually keeps the keys to the Cantina on her.
 I can't tell for sure, but if she's here then the Cantina is likely closed.
 That was disappointing.
-I could always cook something, but a homecooked meal from someone else was always a soul-healing respite.
-The alchemy master begins cleaning up her station, shelving ingredients left out during the day and gathering empty ingredient and mixing bowls, carrying them to the far corner next to the display shelves.
-"He wants what he thinks will serve the Dominion's best interests," she says simply, as she starts to rinse a pile of empty cups and bowls in a water basin I had never noticed before.
-"Those people are nothing if not predictable, and they're not ones to waste time on something that they believe won't pay off.
+I could always cook something, but a fresh meal from someone else was always a soul-healing respite.
+The alchemy master begins cleaning up her station, shelving ingredients left out during the day and gathering empty mixing bowls, carrying them to the far corner next to the display shelves.
+"He wants what he thinks will serve the Dominion's best interests, or perhaps his own," she says simply, as she starts to rinse a pile of empty cups and bowls in a water basin I hadn't noticed before now.
+"Those people are nothing if not predictable.
+Ambitious too, they're not ones to waste time on something that they believe won't pay off at some point.
 I can't imagine how he thinks the College will help him or the Dominion, but if it means they have less time to harass innocent people, then so be it."

-It then occurs to me that keeping political thoughts and opinions private and confidential might be difficult now with a uniformed Thalmor marching on our grounds, but that really just begs the question of why he's here to begin with.
+It occurs to me that the College's political policy might be difficult now with a uniformed Thalmor marching on our grounds, but that really just begs the question of why he's here to begin with.
+Something we're all internally asking ourselves, I'm sure.
 Master Thesla seems to think he's spying for the Dominion, an opinion I am sure she doesn't share alone.
-It makes little sense for Mirabelle and the Archmage to agree to have him here, for Gods only know how long, but he hasn't posed a threat to any of us.
+It makes little sense for Mirabelle and the Archmage to agree to have him here, for gods only know how long, but he hasn't posed a threat to any of us.
 Yet.
-"Between you and me, Ira, I'm surprised Mirabelle and the Archmageeven let him in," Master Thesla continues after a beat, seemingly reading my mind.
-"The Thalmor don't exactly have a good reputation in Tamriel at the moment, especially not after the Great War in Cyrodiil," she's finished rinsing the dishes and is now drying them one by one, with a tea towel procurred from the counter behind her.
+"Between you and me, Ira, I'm surprised Mirabelle and the Archmage even let him in," Master Thesla continues after a beat, reading my mind again.
+"The Thalmor don't exactly have a good reputation in Tamriel at the moment, especially not after the Great War in Cyrodiil," she's finished rinsing the dishes and is now drying them one by one, with a small tea towel.
 She sets them down somewhere in the counter's inner shelves in front of me.
-"We've always had a strict neutral and uninvolved stance when it came to local politics.
-Not even the Jarl expects anything of us, save for not blowing up the city or the Hold.
-And I have to wonder how in Nerevar's name he agreed to allow a Thalmor Justiciar into his city.
-But if our newest addition is going to start poking his nose into our business, it's going to pose a real problem for the rest of us if and when he starts asking questions of a nature... unrelated to magic, if you catch my meaning."
+"We've always had a strictly neutral and uninvolved stance when it came to politics both local and national.
+Not even the Jarl expects anything of us, save for not blowing the city or the hold clean off the map.
+And I have to wonder how in Vivec's name he agreed to allow a Thalmor Justiciar into his city in the first place.
+But if our newest member starts poking his nose into our business, it's going to pose a real problem for the rest of us if and when he starts asking questions of a nature... unrelated to magic, if you catch my meaning."

 ##########

 Surprisingly, she had no interest in alchemy at first.
 It was a shock to her parents when she returned home and announced she wanted to be a chef.
 But alchemy and cooking toe a dangerously thin line, and before she knew it she had more than proficient knowledge on potions and reagents.
-At some point after the Great Collapse, tensions between the locals and magic users were reaching a boiling point.
-Master Thesla's family were never on the receiving end of this, as there were still Dunmeri families living in Winterhold at the time.
+At some point after the Great Collapse, tensions between the locals and magic users living in the city were reaching a boiling point.
+Thesla's family were never on the receiving end of this, as there were still Dunmeri families living in Winterhold at the time.
 But it became increasingly obvious that Winterhold was never going to recover from the destruction wrought by the Great Collapse.
 They, like other families Dunmeri and Nordic alike, decided it was time to leave for greener pastures elsewhere.
 Morrowind was out of the question.
-It was too far, too expensive, too perilous of a journey after Red Mountain's eruption and the frequent dust storms.
-Windhelm was a closer traveling distance, had a similar climate to Winterhold (albeit with far more sunny days) and already had an established Dunmer community.
+It was too far, too expensive, too perilous of a journey.
+And after Red Mountain's eruption and the frequent ash storms, it was practically uninhabitable.
+Windhelm was closer, had a similar climate to Winterhold (albeit with far more sunny days) and already had an established Dunmer community.
 Refugees from Morrowind and those lucky enough to survive Red Mountain's eruption on Vvardenfell fled en masse to Windhelm, the capital city of Ulfric's rebellion.
 Her family decided Windhelm was the safest option.
 Master Thesla took her chances with the College of Winterhold, hoping the alchemy skills she learned would be of use to the instutition.
 It was a gambit that paid off, as there had been no alchemy instructor at the College for quite some time.
-Master Thesla scoffed bitterly into her cup of tea, a humorless smile on her face.
-"If my family had known how inhospitable the Nords were going to be in Windhelm, they too might have stayed here after all."
+Thesla scoffed bitterly into her cup of tea, a humorless smile on her face.
+"If my family had known how inhospitable the Nords were going to be in Windhelm, they might have stayed here after all."

-She cracks her neck while Master Thesla steeples her fingers together in front of her, quicker to respond than I. "Is it safe to presume you had a... bad run-in with the Justiciar, muthsera?"
-I mentally will away my encounter with that same Justiciar earlier.
-Nirya raises her eyebrows.
-"Thankfully, no," she shifts in her seat.
+She rolls her neck while Thesla steeples her fingers together in front of her, quicker to respond than I. "Is it safe to presume you had a... bad run-in with the Thalmor, sera?"
+I mentally will away my encounter with that same Thalmor earlier, instead making a mental note to ask Thesla about the meanings of the Dunmeri pet names she uses.
+Nirya shakes her head.
+"No, thank Lorkhan," she shifts in her seat.
 "But I've seen how he moves around the College, watching all of us.
 He's up to something.
 Most here are up to something, but in his case, it's nothing good."
-I lean back in my seat, considering her words and my conversation with the alchemy master earlier.
+I lean back in my seat, considering her words and my conversation with Thesla earlier.
 "Is it something we should be concerned about?"
 I ask her.
 Maybe bringing this up to Mirabelle and the Archmage is a good idea after all.
-Nirya tilts her head, eyes still narrowed.
+Nirya tilts her head, eyes narrowed as she stares at the ceiling above us.
 "Hmmmm... no, not at the present at least.
-I get the sense he's searching for something.
-I haven't figured out what it is, but I will get to the bottom of it."
-With Nirya's embroilment with the destruction master and her own duties in the College, I slightly doubt she will.
-But I silently take her word for it, bringing my own cups to my lips.
-Bittergreen chai was something of a specialty Master Thesla liked to make, not just for the taste.
-It had magicka restoring properties, perfect for those needing a pick me up after practicing in the training area for hours on end.
+I get the sense he's searching for something specific.
+I haven't figured out what it is, but the gods as my witness I will get to the bottom of it."
+Considering Nirya's current embroilment with the destruction master on top of her own duties in the College, I have my doubts that she will.
+But I silently take her word for it, nodding and bringing my own cup to my lips.
+Bittergreen chai was something of a specialty Thesla liked to make, not just for the taste.
+It had magicka restoring properties, perfect for those needing a quick pick-me-up after practicing in the training area for hours on end.
 Served hot, it kept all of us warm during the protracted cold Winterhold weather.
 I'm savoring a long sip, feeling the heat spread throughout my body, when I hear an almost dreamy sigh come from Nirya.
 "Quite a shame.
 He is rather handsome though, isn't he?"

 My sip turns into a violent choke.
-I rush to slam my cup down and double over in my seat as I clucth my chest, coughing wildly.
-Nirya's face changes from alarm to open confusion, because of my sudden coughing fit and Master Thesla's raucous laughter.
+My cup slams down as I double over in my seat, clutching my chest.
+Nirya's face changes from alarm to open confusion, both because of my sudden coughing fit and Thesla's raucous laughter.

 ################################################################